Letchworth State Park comprises 14,350 linear acres along the Genesee River. The park offers a diverse experience for all visitors.

 The Lower Falls Trail

-This stairway with 127 steps provides a view of the lower waterfall, river flume and footbridge to the east side of the park.
+This stairway with 127 steps down (and 127 up!) provides a view of the lower waterfall, river flume and footbridge to the east side of the park.

 Portage Trail #6

-This trail begins outside Letchworth State Park on the south-east side of the river and connects to the Lower Falls Trail at the Stone Bridge.
+This trail begins outside Letchworth State Park on the south-east side of the river and connects to the Lower Falls Trail at the stone footbridge.
+It’s a great way to enter the park without paying the vehicle entrance fee.
+Or, just borrow a VIP Pass from a Monroe County Library for free entrance.

 There is an incredible natural history told in the gorge, but the story told at Council Grounds is about people.
 William Pryor Letchworth was fascinated by the history of the Seneca and actively participated in, and advocated for, the preservation of their culture.